 Dr. Kenton earned his doctorate in Education with a specialization in Curriculum and Instructional Technology from Iowa State University in 2002.
 Dr. Kenton has been at Towson since 2002 and became the Assistant Dean in the College of Education in 2009.
 Although Dr. Kenton currently does not teach any classes, he works with students with shared research interests and serves as a member of students’ dissertation committees.
 Dr. Kenton has a broad range of research interests including instructional technology, simulations, distance education, conceptual change, metacognition, and the history of public education.
-Dr. Kenton has made local and national presentations and has had many research articles published, of which the most recent include:
+Dr. Kenton's recent publications include:

 Dr. Lohnes Watulak earned her doctorate in Communication and Education from the Teacher’s College, Columbia University in 2008.
 She also began teaching at Towson in 2008.
 Dr. Lohnes Watulak regularly teaches TSEM 102 Living and Learning in a Digital Society, ISTC 667 Instructional Development, and ISTC 741 Research Foundations of Instructional Technology.
 Dr. Lohnes Watulak's research primarily focuses on undergraduate students and their everyday technology practices.
 Recent projects have also explored the development of critical digital literacy among pre-service teachers.
 Theoretically, Dr. Lohnes Watulak works from socio-cultural perspectives, with a particular focus on discourse and identity.
 Dr. Lohnes Watulak has presented at both the local and national levels and has authored several articles and book chapters for publication, including:

 Lohnes Watulak, S. (2012).
 “I’m not a computer person:” Negotiating participation in academic discourses.
 British Journal of Educational Technology, 43(1), 109-118. doi:10.1111/j.1467-8535.2010.01162.x